muxinc/mux-csharp/docs/RealTimeApi.md

             var apiInstance = new RealTimeApi(config);
             var REALTIME_METRIC_ID = current-concurrent-viewers;  // string | ID of the Realtime Metric
-            var dimension = "asn";  // string | Dimension the specified value belongs to (optional) var timestamp = 8.14D;  // decimal? | Timestamp to limit results by.
+            var dimension = "asn";  // string | Dimension the specified value belongs to (optional) var timestamp = 56;  // int? | Timestamp to limit results by.
 This value must be provided as a unix timestamp.
 Defaults to the current unix timestamp. (optional) var filters = new List<string>(); // List<string> | Limit the results to rows that match conditions from provided key:value pairs.
 Must be provided as an array query string parameter.
 To exclude rows that match a certain condition, prepend a `!` character to the dimension.
 Possible filter names are the same as returned by the List Filters endpoint.
 Example:    * `filters[]=operating_system:windows&filters[]=!country:US`  (optional) var orderBy = "negative_impact";  // string | Value to order the results by (optional) var orderDirection = "asc";  // string | Sort order. (optional)